HermiloOrtega/Corporate-Benefits-Hub/README.md

-# 📦 Corporate Benefits Hub (Internal Portal) V1-APRIL-28
+# 📦 Corporate Benefits Hub

 ## 🧭 Overview
 **Corporate Benefits Hub** (formerly known as Agenda Comercial) is an internal web application designed to offer employees exclusive access to promotions, discounts, and benefits from various businesses associated with the company.